Telefonica/gymnos/docs/source/guide/add_a_model.rst

 This command will create ``gymnos/models/my_model.py``, and modify ``gymnos/__init__.py`` to register model so we can load it using ``gymnos.load``.

-The model registration process is done by associating the model name with their path:
+The model registration process is done by associating the model id with their path:

 .. code-block:: python
     :caption: gymnos/__init__.py

     models.register(
-        name="my_model",
+        type="my_model",
         entry_point="gymnos.models.my_model.MyModel"
     )